po1sigala/live/02-Lesson-Plans/Part-Time/06-Week_Server-Side-APIs-dev/01-Day/README.md

 * Open the [index.html](index.html) file in your browser

-* Open up Chrome DevTools to the console.
+* Open Chrome DevTools in the browser and go to the console.

-* Examine the differences between three responses in the console
+* There are three responses in the console, examine the differences between them.

 * Open [script.js](./assets/js/script.js) to examine the code.

-* Comment on the differences between the 3 methods to return an API call.
-Also comment on the differences on the format of the data that was returned.
+* Add comments to explain the code for the three different API methods.

 ## 💡 Hint(s)

-* No hints, just observe.
+* You may have to use Google to examine the differences between the 3 methods.

 ## 🏆 Bonus